This week I have been photographing water reflections in the Dudley No. 2 Canal at Warrens Hall Nature Reserve.

 On reaching Cobbs Engine House better known as Windmill Hill Pumping Station it is pretty evident it is going to be a dull day.
 The magenta disappears behind heavy cloud and I come to the conclusion that sunrise today is not going to be.
 I wait around until just after 8:30 in the hope of a break in the cloud to light up the sky.
 Nothing happens, I decide to head back towards my car.

-I have to pass three cast iron bridges on the way which are all of similar design and span over the canal in different directions (There is a photo of this a bit further down).
+I have to pass three cast iron bridges on the way which are all of similar design and span over the canal in different directions (There is a photo of this below).
 The Toll End bridge draws my attention.
 I am presented with a gorgeous reflection on the surface of the water.
 The Toll End Works bridge spans the Boshboil Arm of the Dudley canal.
 Many photographs exist of these bridge as it is popular amongst local photographers with most taking at least one image during their visit.

 How I photograph water reflections